-- Goal 4: During each year of its charter contract term, the Charter School shall achieve all eight of the following financial performance standards. - a.
+Goal 4: During each year of its Charter term, the Charter School shall achieve all five of the following financial performance standards.

+a.
 Not be in default of loan or bond covenant(s) and not be delinquent with debt services payment;